 For reference, you may like to read our guide Windows 10 – How to Remove Account Picture.

-Therefore, these two ways are equally effective in order to Set default Account Picture to All Users in Windows 10.
+Therefore, these two ways are equally effective in order to Set default Account Picture to All Users in Windows 11 or 10.